kkwong44/wordpuzzles/README.md

 The following processes will be carried out to create each puzzle:

-* Load the words from an external spreadsheet into a list of dictionaries.
+* Import and load the words from an external worksheet "words" into a list of dictionaries.
 This action only performs once at the beginning of the game
-    * Validation will be check against worksheet
+    * Validation will be check against this worksheet
     * Exit program with error message when worksheet does not exist
 * Create 2 puzzle grids with base values
     * A 6x6 puzzle grid populated with random alphabet
     * A 6x6 answer grid populated with “-“
 * Select a word randomly from the list of dictionaries
     * There is a validation on the length of the word before it can be inserted into the grid.
-This to ensure the word lemgth is no longer than the grid size.
+This to ensure the word length is no longer than the grid size.
 If validation failed then it will try another word from the list.
 It will attempt for 100 times before exit the game with an error message.
 * Perform below criteria to insert the word identically into both the puzzle and answer grid
     * Randomly select the direction to place the word horizontally or vertically
     * Randomly spell the word normally or backward